Hello everyone and welcome,

 7. Turn your dough out onto a floured surface.
 This is a wet and sticky dough.
 Gently pat the dough out using your hands.
 It should be about 1″ thick.
 Using a biscuit cutter, cut out your scones and place them onto your parchment lined baking sheet.
 Gather your remaining dough and continue…..just don’t knead too much.

 8. Place into your oven to bake for 12 minutes, or until lightly browned.
-Allow to cool for 15 minutes on the baking sheet before you glaze them.
+Allow them to cool for 15 minutes on the baking sheet before you glaze them.

 9. While the scones cool, make your glaze by adding the powdered sugar and water into a bowl and mixing together (*optional add a splash of vanilla extract if you desire.)
 Dip the tops of your scone in the glaze and place back on your baking sheet.